canberkvarli/fullcircle/README.md

 };
 ```

-## ✨ Spiritual Features
+## ✨ Key Features

-The app differentiates itself with spiritual-focused features:
+The app differentiates itself with conscious-focused features:

-- **Spiritual Practices**: Meditation, yoga, energy healing, etc.
+- **Mindful Practices**: Meditation, yoga, energy healing, etc.
-- **Spiritual Draws**: What attracts users on a spiritual level
+- **Personal Interests**: What attracts users on a deeper level
 - **Connection Styles**: How users prefer to connect with others
-- **Radiant Souls**: Special designation for active, engaged users
+- **Sacred Self**: Personal profile and journey tracking
-- **Orbs System**: A reward mechanism for engagement
+- **Kindred Spirits**: Discover and connect with like-minded people

 ## 💰 Subscription Model

-Circle offers a premium subscription called "FullCircle" with:
+FullCircle offers a premium subscription called "FullCircle Premium" with:

-- **Enhanced Spiritual Matching**: More detailed compatibility metrics
+- **Enhanced Matching**: More detailed compatibility metrics
-- **Advanced Filters**: Filter by spiritual practices and preferences
+- **Advanced Filters**: Filter by practices and preferences
 - **Priority Matching**: Get seen by more potential connections
 - **Extended Communication**: Additional messaging features